-Did you know that you can find products to sell on Amazon FROM Amazon?
+Did you know you can find products to sell on Amazon FROM Amazon?
 Yes, you can literally buy a product on Amazon and list the same item right back on Amazon at a higher price and make a profit.

 This is a case of "the early bird getting the worm and then selling it to the late birds."